TheRenegadeCoder/sample-programs-website/docs/languages/scala/index.md

 examples.
 In addition, I dug up a couple decent blogs comparing the two
 languages:

-- Scala vs Java – Differences and Similarities
+- Scala vs Java: Differences and Similarities
 - Scala vs. Java: Why Should I Learn Scala?

 Since Scala has functional tendencies, I figured I'd dig into that a bit